New, unique, different

 He cites the ease of deploying JobAdder as a competitive advantage, particularly in light of traditional large-scale enterprise systems typically having a very long sales cycle, and a long, very structured deployment.
 “Sometimes they can take three months easily because there’s so much change management within a very large company,” said Tom, adding “we can deploy very quickly and JobAdder allows us to do that.
 We can spin up an instance of it within a day.

 “So that’s been a perfect example of where the technology can be very simply deployed.
-That company has gone from 100% external agency recruitment to, in the last five months, zero external agency use.”
+That company has gone from 100% external agency recruitment to, in the last twelve months, zero external agency use.”

 In another RPO case, Talent had to use JobAdder in conjunction with an existing ATS, which didn’t suit the local market’s requirements.
 “The ATS didn’t allow for proactive recruitment very easily.
-JobAdder allows us to integrate with this ATS, enabling us to pipeline candidates, resurface previous candidates that have been dropped into the database and advertise locally where the other ATS doesn’t allow or local job board integration.
-In short, JobAdder allows us to short or long-list candidates for roles prior to then having to put them through the process driven by the company’s ATS.
+JobAdder allows us to integrate with this ATS, enabling us to pipeline candidates, resurface previous candidates that have been dropped into the database and advertise locally where the other ATS doesn’t allow for local job board integration.
+In short, JobAdder allows us to short or long list candidates for roles prior to then having to put them through the process driven by the company’s ATS.
 Because of JobAdder’s flexibility and ease of use, that’s very simple to do.”

 A winning mindset

-Talent has big plans for its RPO division, looking to cement their identity and offering in Australia and New Zealand, as well as launching in the UK and Europe as well.
+Talent has big plans for its RPO division, looking to cement their identity and offering in Australia and New Zealand, as well as launching in the UK, Europe as well.
 “Really it’s about establishing ourselves into a certain market before we start to push in wider growth,” said Tom.
-For Talent, that comes down to the team going to market as a specialised RPO provider, of which there are very few.
+For Talent, that comes down to the team going to market as a specialised digital RPO provider, of which there are very few.

 So will Talent be going after those enterprise clients?